gfxdisp/ColorVideoVDP/README.md

 ```
 The test and reference files can be images or videos.
 The option `--display` specifies a display on which the content is viewed.
 See [vvdp_data/display_models.json](https://github.com/mantiuk/ColourVideoVDP/blob/main/pycvvdp/vvdp_data/display_models.json) for the available displays.

 Note that the default installation skips the [PyEXR](https://pypi.org/project/PyEXR/) package and uses ImageIO instead.
 It is recommended to separately install this package since ImageIO's handling of OpenEXR files is unreliable as evidenced [here](https://github.com/imageio/imageio/issues/517).
-PyEXR is not automatically installed because it depends on the [OpenEXR](https://www.openexr.com/) library, whose installation is operating system specific.
+PyEXR is not automatically installed because it depends on the [OpenEXR](https://www.openexr.com/) library, whose installation is OS-specific.

 See [Command line interface](#command-line-interface) for further details.
 ColourVideoVDP can be also run directly from Python - see [Low-level Python interface](#low-level-python-interface).